Using the SORACOM Funnel Kinesis Firehose adapter to aggregate data on the cloud

 Register credentials

-From the dropdown menu, click Security.
+From the dropdown menu in the top right where your email is displayed, click Security.
 Funnel

 Funnel

-You will now have registered authentication data.
+You will now have registered credential set.

 Funnel